rust-lang/rfcs/text/0000-failure-box.md

 # RFC Priority Defense

-The error handling situation is currently not idea in Rust and it has some big impact on the kind of APIs that are being created.
+The error handling situation is currently not ideal in Rust and it has some big impact on the kind of APIs that are being created.
 As we are approaching a stable language revision it's important to get error handling right or we will fundamentally suffer from this issue in the standard and core libs.